UCL-ARC/doc-chat/README.md

 # Document Analysis Web Application

-A modern web application for document analysis, summarization, and FAQ generation.
-Users can upload PDFs and images, get summaries, ask questions, and generate FAQs from their documents.
+A web application for document analysis.
+Users can upload PDFs and images, get summaries and ask questions from their documents.

 ## Features